 It is no coincidence that the first two major lines to be constructed, to Pasadena and Long Beach, went through large parcels of property that Hellman owned outright or controlled.
 Nor is it a coincidence that the first major branch line to be constructed – the Long Beach to Newport line – went directly through two properties that Hellman also controlled– the Alamitos Land Company and the 6,500 acre Hellman Ranch division of the former Rancho Los Alamitos.

-The first PE lines were a tremendous success, but Huntington quickly went through the first $10 million dollars of funds as well as significant profits to expand the lines ever further – some through new construction, others through purchase,.
+The first PE lines to Long Beach and Pasadena were a tremendous success, but Huntington quickly went through the first $10 million dollars of funds as well as significant profits to expand the lines ever further – some through new construction, others through purchase,.
 All were in direct competition with the Southern Pacific.
 This not only caught the attention of SP President E.H.
 Harriman who had no intention of losing further business to Huntington’s line, but irritated Hellman’s syndicate who preferred profit dividends to revenge.
-Hellman also had other concerns as his San Francisco bank still had many dealings with the Southern Pacific.
+Hellman also had other considerations as his San Francisco bank still had many dealings with the Southern Pacific.
 Hellman couldn’t help but notice that the SP was competing with Huntington on every new SoCal line, driving acquisition prices through the roof.
-The Hellman group decided to sell enough of their stock to Harriman to give him a 40% ownership in the Pacific Electric, share which now matched Huntington’s 40% share.
+The Hellman group decided to sell enough of their stock to Harriman to give him a 40% ownership in the Pacific Electric, which now matched Huntington’s 40% share.
 Hellman retained 20% and he more often than not sided with Harriman.
 So from Summer of 1903 until he sold out in 1911, Huntington ran the PE but Harriman and the SP retained a veto capability.
 But recognizing Huntington’s abilities, they used this very sparingly.

 But the wide open spaces also meant little population for passengers.
 However the line did make profits in freight and the expansion of electrical power and real estate.